ml-tooling/lazycluster/docs/cluster.runtime_cluster.md

 **Args:**

- - `master_port` (int):  Port of the master instance.
+ - `master_port`:  Port of the master instance.
 Defaults to self.DEFAULT_MASTER_PORT, but another one is chosen if the port is not free within the group.
 The actual chosen port can be requested via self.master_port.
- - `timeout` (int):  Timeout (s) after which an MasterStartError is raised if master instance not started yet.
+ - `timeout`:  Timeout (s) after which an MasterStartError is raised if master instance not started yet.

 **Raises:**